 As this technology already exists, it realistic to think that engineers could develop the function to remotely control small jet aircraft with the Hypersuit.
 Deep learning algorithms to improve flight could be developed in parallel.

-The images of the Hawker were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Hawker concept was imagined in October 2018 by Charles Bombardier and designed by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in Mumbai, India.